Raised garden beds are beneficial for people who have limited space or want to increase their plant yield without much hassle.

 Once you have prepared the necessary foundation of the raised garden site, you can move on to build your elevated garden bed.

 If you want to build raised garden bed yourself, then follow these instructions.

 Note: If you are buying the raised garden bed from retailers then you may not have to follow these instructions.
-Retail raised garden bed have already pre-cut measured dimensions of the board.
+Retail raised garden beds have already pre-cut measured dimensions of the board.
 You have to follow their instruction to assemble the garden bed.
-But you are a handy person and wants to build DIY raised garden style then read along.
+But you are a handy person and want to build a DIY raised garden style then read along.

 To build a raised garden bed box, start by stacking the untreated woods.
 Then overlap the joints at the corner and screw it to make a four-cornered frame.

 Partially fill it with a layer of debris including stones and broken crocks for drainage.
 Then fill the deep beds at least 6 inches of topsoil or compost, and to it with a layer of mulch.
 Do it when the weather is not too cold.
 You can use the best indoor and outdoor thermometer to know the outside temperature.

 Here is a step-by-step instruction to build a homemade raised garden bed.

 Step 1: Measure the dimension of the ground where you want to build your elevated garden bed.
 Mark it with either marking color or put a stake on it.
 Then dig the earth which is wide enough to accommodate the wood.

 Step 2: Layout the boards on four sides on your marking and use a bubble level to check if they are leveled.

 Step 3: Make sure that the base is square by checking that the diagonals are equal in length.
 You can also use pre-cut wood to get the perfect size bed.